AlexVocoder/Semrush/README.md

 The arguments are:
 - . : the working directory, the building context;
 - -f-docker/application/Dockerfile : the docker file;
-- -t exampleapp : put a tag to the image, so that we can find it here
+- -t exampleapp : put a tag to the image, so that we can find it here.

 Your can find details on buiding images for Docker here: https://docs.docker.com/engine/reference/builder/.

 Below is the list of images:

-$ docker images

 | REPOSITORY |           TAG |           IMAGE ID |           CREATED |            SIZE |
 | ---------- | ------------- | ------------------ | ----------------- | --------------- |